royalghost/royalghost.github.io/README.md

 ### Full Stack Developer

-I am a full stack developer with a passion and interest in software design, development and leading teams.
+I am a full stack developer with a passion in software design, development and leading teams.
+Some of the other stuff I find interest are [here](./interesting.md).

 ### Github
 [https://github.com/royalghost/](https://github.com/royalghost/)